its-davidli/BachelorthesisShapeOptimization/Journal.md

     - The stepsizes are too small
 - Problem: There are many rigid movements it seems
     - Tuning the delta parameter higher somehow adds rigid movements

+### Meeting: Thursday, 6th November 2025

+**TODO:**
+- Analyze the circle case in more detail: Try different initial shapes
+- Prescribe only part of the geometry as target: start with half of the circle
+- The issue of spikes at interfaces of anchoring surfaces: Try to smooth the transition